Abraham in Islam: Confrontation with Nimrod

 This event has been noted as particularly important because, in the Muslim perspective, it almost foreshadowed the prophetic careers of future prophets, most significantly the career of Moses.
 Abraham's quarrel with the king has been interpreted by some to be a precursor to Moses's preaching to Pharaoh.
 Just as the ruler who argued against Abraham claimed divinity for himself, so did the Pharaoh of the Exodus, who refused to hear the call of Moses and perished in the Red Sea.
 In this particular incident, scholars have further commented on Abraham's wisdom in employing "rational, wise and target-oriented" speech, as opposed to pointless arguments.

 Abraham, in the eyes of many Muslims, also symbolized the highest moral values essential to any person.
 The Qur'an details the account of the angels coming to Abraham to tell him of the birth of Ismael.
 It says that, as soon as Abraham saw the messengers, he "hastened to entertain them with a roasted calf."
 This action has been interpreted by all the scholars as exemplary; many scholars have commentated upon this one action, saying that it symbolizes Abraham's exceedingly high moral level and thus is a model for how men should act in a similar situation.
 This incident has only further heightened the "compassionate" character of Abraham in Muslim theology.

 Sacrifice

-In the mainstream narrative, it is assumed that Abraham's dream of sacrificing his son was a command by God.
-The verse in reference (i.e. 37:104-105) is in Surah As-Saffat and the interpretation of the meaning in English is "We called out to him: O' Ibraheem you have indeed fulfilled the vision.
-Thus do we award the good doers."
-It is assumed that Abraham dreamt that God ordered him to sacrifice his son, he agreed to follow God's command and perform the sacrifice; however, God intervened and informed him that his sacrifice had been accepted.
-While there is no direct mention in the Qur'an of an animal (ram) replacing the boy, it says that he is replaced with a 'great sacrifice' (Zibhin azeem).
-This great sacrifice denotes the importance of the ram that replaced Ibraheem's son.
-Tafsir ibn Kathir records Ibn Abbas' explanation of the verse, according to Muhammad's teachings.
-The explanation is as follows: